littermap/littermap-aws-backend/README.md

 Make sure you've got Docker installed.

-The build environment can be built for one of two 64-bit CPU architectures: `x86` or `arm`.
-Since all deployed lambda functions are [currently set](https://github.com/littermap/littermap-aws-backend/blob/0304048/template.yml#L22) to require the newer ARM CPU (due to its [cost effectiveness](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/)), to build a package that will execute when deployed, it must be built and packaged together with its native linked libraries inside an `arm` build environment container.
+The build environment can currently be built for one of two 64-bit CPU architectures: `x86` or `arm`.
+Since all deration of concerns ployed lambda functions are [set](https://github.com/littermap/littermap-aws-backend/blob/0304048/template.yml#L22) to require the newer ARM CPU (due to its [cost effectiveness](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/)), to build a package that will execute when deployed, it must be built and packaged together with its native linked libraries inside an `arm` build environment container.

-Currently, the only available build environment [definition](https://conetix.com.au/blog/what-is-a-dockerfile/) is for building lambdas from C++ source code using the official [AWS C++ SDK](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started.html) and [AWS C++ Runtime](https://github.com/awslabs/aws-lambda-cpp) libraries.
+At this time, the only available build environment [definition](https://conetix.com.au/blog/what-is-a-dockerfile/) is for building lambdas from C++ source code using the official [AWS C++ SDK](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started.html) and [AWS C++ Runtime](https://github.com/awslabs/aws-lambda-cpp) libraries.
 It also includes the [libvips](https://github.com/libvips/libvips) high performance image processing library.
 Additional build environments can be developed in the future that will allow building lambdas based on other technology stacks.

-Either build environment (or both) can be built with:
+Either of the build environments (or both) can be built with:

 - `./manage make-cpp-build-environment arm`
 - `./manage make-cpp-build-environment x86`